-The Top 15 Free Things to Do in LA6 October, 2021by Bounce
+The Top 15 Fun Free Things to Do in LA6 October, 2021by Bounce

 Because of the amazing weather, outdoor activities are popular and there are 180 parks, so you can find a plethora of places to hang out.
 And with dozens of beaches, you can catch some rays or waves whenever you like.
-And if you are looking for free things to do, you can find those too.
-So, find the best Los Angeles bag storage spot for you and make the most of the city.
+And if you are looking for free things to do, you can find those too - but don't worry about bringing your bags with you.
+Find the best Los Angeles luggage storage spot for you and make the most of the city.

 See Some of the Public Art in Downtown LA